achyut-z/User-service/README.md

 # User-service

-A Spring boot started project
+A Spring boot starter project for practice purpose